skip to content

 If you miss the deadlines specified in this section, you will not be able to submit your application.

-Please note that the Department places particular emphasis upon competence in foreign languages required for work in the chosen area of specialisation.
-Language tuition in Latin and modern foreign languages are available, but students who already possess the necessary language skills will be better prepared to undertake the course.
+The Department places particular emphasis upon your competence in any relevant foreign languages required for work in your chosen area of specialisation.
+We can provide language tuition in Latin and modern foreign languages, but students who already possess the necessary language skills will be better prepared to undertake the course.

 Selection Process